vNemesis/great-game-of-britain-coursework/README.md

 ## How It's Made ©

 We chose to develop in the Unity game engine, because it's hella powerful.
-We subsequently realized that we're not all git wiz-kids and collaboration was becoming a chose, so decided to use Unity's in-house *"Collab"* tool, hence the lack of a decent commit history.
+We subsequently realized that we're not all git wiz-kids and collaboration was becoming a chore, so decided to use Unity's in-house *"Collab"* tool, hence the lack of a decent commit history.

 Basically we were staring at screens for a few months, and then with the big deadline looming decided to do the work—it even didn't turn out too bad.
 We all kinda wish we picked something more inspiring though :grimacing: